"If you have come here to help me you are wasting your time.

 Paradox Cross-Cultural Consulting, Training & Empowerment LLC

 Paradox consulting, training and coaching services support teams, groups and organizations in education, counseling and faith-based professions.
 We recognize the need to first understand how the problem manifests in workplaces before trying to resolve it.
 The framework for all services are structured in adaptive and relational leadership theories.
 Our trauma-informed approach follows a three-part conceptual stage model of change (Barrett & Stone Fish, 2014).
 Our knowledge is grounded in critical race, anti-racism, and critical discourse theories and whiteness studies.
-We offer four broad services that support racial/social justice leadership development and efforts:
+We offer three broad services that support racial/social justice leadership development and efforts:

 You Can’t Fix What You Don’t or Won’t See – Paradox Identifies and Interrogates Patterns of Dominance